Spain’s report on Catholic Church sex abuse estimates victims could number in hundreds of thousands - The Boston Globe

 He acknowledged that the church had taken steps to address both abuse by priests and efforts to cover up the scandal, but said they were not enough.

 Included in the report were findings from a survey based on 8,000 valid phone and online responses.
-The poll said 1.13% of the Spanish adults questioned said they were abused as children by either priests or lay members of the church, including teachers at religious schools.
-Of those, 0.6% identified their abusers as clergy members.
+The poll said 1.13 percent of the Spanish adults questioned said they were abused as children by either priests or lay members of the church, including teachers at religious schools.
+Of those, 0.6 percent identified their abusers as clergy members.

 The survey conducted by GAD3, a well-known opinion pollster in Spain, had a margin of sampling error for all respondents of plus or minus 1.1 percentage points.